jeffburggraf/TwoNeutronCorrelations/README.md

 # TwoNeutronCorrelations
-Multi-neutron Momentum-scalar-product Correlations in the Photofission of Actinides via the Passage of Bremsstrahlung Photons Through Aluminum
+Momentum-scalar-product Correlations in Neutrons from the Photofission of Actinides via the Passage of Bremsstrahlung Photons Through Aluminum